ChilloutVR-Team/docs/docs/cck/world/world-component-whitelist.md

 - [WindZone](https://docs.unity3d.com/Manual/class-WindZone.html)

 ## Third Party Assets
 The following components are third party assets that are available in the Unity Asset Store.
-You must first purchase and import these assets into your project if you wish to use them in ChilloutVR.
+You must first purchase / download and import these assets into your project if you wish to use them in ChilloutVR.

 When using third-party assets, you are not uploading them with your content, but rather referencing them in your project.
 The same asset version must be shipped within the ChilloutVR client for it to work correctly.